Spinal Decompression Therapy

 What is Spinal Decompression Therapy?

-When damaged intervertebral discs are constantly under pressure, it makes it hard for them to heal.
-Decompression, or the reduction of pressure inside the discs, facilitates the transfer of fluids, nutrients and oxygen back inside the disc which promotes the healing of bulging or herniated discs.
+When intervertebral discs are damaged and under constant pressure, healing becomes challenging.
+Spinal decompression, achieved through reduction of pressure inside the discs, promotes the influx of fluids, nutrients, and oxygen, thus aiding the healing of bulging or herniated discs.

 the healing of bulging or herniated discs.

-All procedures are administered with the patient fully clothed.
-For lumbar (low back) procedures, the patient is comfortably positioned on the table, and the pelvic restraints are adjusted to secure the patient’s pelvis.
-The upper torso is also captured by a comfortable securing system.
-The Patented Pelvic Tilt section will be electronically tilted, so that specific spinal segments can be targeted.
-With precise and pain-free computer controlled tension, the disc segments are gently distracted.
+All procedures are conducted while the patient remains fully clothed.
+For lumbar (low back) procedures, the patient is comfortably positioned on the table with pelvic restraints adjusted to secure the pelvis, and a comfortable securing system for the upper torso.
+The Patented Pelvic Tilt section electronically tilts to target specific spinal segments with precision and pain-free computer-controlled tension to gently distract the disc segments.

-For cervical (neck) procedures, the cervical unit is electronically tilted to the angle required to target specific segments of the cervical spine.
-The Cervical Restraints are designed to comfortably capture the base of the patient’s skull for controlled distraction.
+In cervical (neck) procedures, the cervical unit electronically tilts at the required angle to target specific cervical segments.
+Cervical Restraints are comfortably designed to capture the base of the patient’s skull for controlled distraction.

 The Benefits Of Spinal Decompression Therapy

-The process is a non surgical procedure, and is pain-free and safe!
-The SpineMed System has shown to not cause side effects or complications once abnormal conditions have been ruled out.
+Spinal decompression therapy is a non-surgical, pain-free, and safe process.
+Utilizing the SpineMed System, it has been shown to not cause side effects or complications once abnormal conditions have been ruled out.

 Spinal decompression therapy is designed for: